What Is Minnesota's History With The Kentucky Derby?

 Like so many other horses in the derby, Zandon and Zozos were born in Kentucky.
 They also were likely trained to race in warmer climates like Florida and Texas.

-Allen said horses born and bred in Minnesota typically race in their home state.READ MORE: Lynx Bring Back Odyssey Sims, Waive Layshia Clarendon, Crystal Dangerfield
+Allen said horses born and bred in Minnesota typically race in their home state.READ MORE: Sue Bird, Jewell Loyd Lead Storm To 97-74 Rout Of Lynx

 “When they’re bred (in Minnesota) and when they race at Canterbury Park, the purses for Minnesota breds are so good that I don’t know if owners breed horses in Minnesota even with the Kentucky Derby in mind,” he said.
 “It’s not like a Minnesota bred with the right connections, the right father and right mother, couldn’t contest for the Kentucky Derby.
 But I think when people breed Minnesotans, they do it to run at Canterbury Park and to get as much money as they can here.”